Almost any marketer can agree they want more traffic on their website.

 After all, with traffic comes more customers, and with customers comes an influx of sales.
 That’s more revenue for you.

 To inspire this increase in traffic, you’ve probably reworked your homepage a thousand times.
-You have an advertising budget as well for social media and general Internet ads.
+You have an advertising budget as well for your digital marketing efforts including social media and general Internet ads.

 Sure, these methods work to get you more traffic, but there’s something else you can do that doesn’t cost you a cent, just your time.
 If executed correctly, you could double, sometimes even triple the traffic to your website.